 - You travel or live abroad and work at the same time.

-The stereotypical digital nomad persona is the guy lounging in a hammock on a beach in Mexico or Thailand checking his affiliate sales on his laptop.
+The stereotypical digital nomad persona is the guy lounging in a hammock on a beach in Mexico, Thailand checking his affiliate sales on his laptop.
 This is a reality for some people.
 For most, the truth is different.
-And even if it were possible for everyone, the Piña Colada-sipping, location independent beach bum is not what everyone aspires to be.
+And even if it were possible, the Piña Colada-sipping beach bum is not what most people aspire to be.